 |Best Induction omelette pan: Calphalon Tri Ply|

-Before we get to the top 4 omelette pans, let’s have a quick look at the factors we considered when making the cut.
+Before we discuss the top 4 omelette pans, let’s take a quick look at the factors we considered when making the cut.

 What to look for in an Omelette Pan?